-New Zealand has a formal self-assessment regime for income tax and GST purposes, with taxpayers effectively making their own assessments when taking tax positions by filing (or not filing) relevant returns.
+New Zealand has a formal self-assessment regime for income tax and GST purposes, with taxpayers effectively making their own assessments when taking tax positions by accepting/confirming or amending automated assessments of income tax or by filing (or not filing) relevant returns.
 Such self-assessments may be reviewed and amended by the Commissioner of Inland Revenue at any time, although amendments that increase income tax or GST liabilities must generally be made within a four-year period (from the end of the tax year in which an income tax return is filed; from the end of the GST return period in which a GST return is filed).
 No such time limit applies for income tax purposes if returns are fraudulent or willfully misleading or do not mention income of a particular nature or from a particular source.
 No such time limit applies for GST purposes if the Commissioner of Inland Revenue considers taxpayers have knowingly or fraudulently failed to disclose all material facts.

 Interest and/or penalties may be imposed where returns are not filed on time or tax is not paid on time.
-In addition, shortfall penalties may be imposed and interest charged by the Commissioner of Inland Revenue in relation to errors that result in shortfalls of income tax or GST compared with the positions taken by taxpayers in their returns.
+In addition, shortfall penalties may be imposed, and interest charged by the Commissioner of Inland Revenue in relation to errors that result in shortfalls of income tax or GST compared with the positions taken by taxpayers in their returns.

-Trusts are well-established and recognized under New Zealand law, and trusts are commonly used for asset protection and succession planning purposes.
+Trusts are well-established and recognized under New Zealand law and are commonly used for asset protection and succession planning purposes.
 The terms of discretionary trusts can provide considerable flexibility as to income and capital entitlements and distributions, while retaining significant influence or control by those who initiate or settle the trust.
 Assets held on trust for others are generally not regarded as part of the estate of a deceased that may be subject to claims under the Family Protection Act 1955 or the Law Reform (Testamentary Promises) Act 1949.
-The maximum length of time a trust (other than certain public or charitable trusts) may continue is generally limited by the Perpetuities Act 1964, which allows periods up to 80 years to be specified.